 Wagstaff carried out commissions for a firm of architects, Palmer and Turner, who were involved in public buildings, banks etc. in Shanghai.
 One of his commissions was a group of figures on top of the Post Office building.
-Among his other principal works are casting the full-size bronze lions outside the Hong Kong and Shanghai Bank in Hong Kong (c.1933-35).
+Among his other principal works are casting the full-size bronze lions outside the Hong Kong and Shanghai Bank in Hong Kong (c.1933-35) and are now said to be in the Shanghai Museum.
 (These were originally modelled by Henry Poole for the headquarters of the bank in Shanghai).
 Wagstaff created the bronze and ornamental plaster work in the Cathay Hotel grill room and Mitsui Bank in Shanghai.
 Donald Wagstaff painted the murals in the Peninsular Hotel, Hong Kong.
 There is an unconfirmed report that Donald was commissioned to paint two pictures of Hong Kong for the offices of P&O, London.

 Donald died in 1941 while serving on a motor torpedo boat, which was bombed by the Japanese in Hong Kong harbour.
 Alec died whilst a prisoner of war on the Burma Railway in 1943.
 William Wagstaff and his wife, Mina, were interned in China during the war.
 In 1946 they decided to sell up their business and return to England, they landed in 1947.
 From 1947-61 the Wagstaffs lived in Kent and then moved to Edinburgh in 1961 to be close to family.